stevestrutt/ssh-vpc-modules/README.md

-When used with Schematics, network Access Control List (ACL) rules and security groups are configured to only allow SSH access from the CIDR ranges used by Schematics.
+When used with Schematics, network Access Control List (ACL) rules and security groups are configured to only allow SSH access from the CIDR ranges used by the Schematics service.
 Access from all other public addresses is denied.
 If SSH access is desired from a public CIDR, an input value for ` ssh_source_cidr_blocks` should be specified at execution time.